 Preparing for the start of the Sunday School year, we created a small printable package for an introductory lesson on the Feast.
-It can be used in conjuction with a previous page on the Holy Cross that we created during Great Lent.
-Both this and our previous page contain printable activities and fun interactive ideas for a lesson on the Cross of our Lord.
+It can be used in conjuction with our page on the Veneration of the Cross.
+Both pages contain printable activities and fun interactive ideas for a lesson on the Cross of our Lord.

-Click HERE to go to our previous Holy Cross page.
+Click HERE to go to our Venration of the Holy Cross page.

 The discovery of the Life-Creating Cross occurred in the early 4th century, AD 325.
 The Emperor Constantine sent his pious elderly mother, Saint Helen, to Jerusalem, with a letter for the Patriarch of Jerusalem, Saint Macarius.
 She was searching for the site of the Holy Sepulchre and of the Cross of Christ.
 After a long investigation, Saint Helen discovered the precious Cross.